Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: QKD over SEG-ED repeater chains

 \subsection{Link-level entanglement generation}

-In this subsection, we explain the method that we consider for the distribution of entanglement between pairs of communication qubits in adjacent nodes \(\repeater{i}\) and \(\repeater{i+1}\).
+In this subsection, we explain how we distribute entanglement between pairs of communication qubits in adjacent nodes \(\repeater{i}\) and \(\repeater{i+1}\).
 We assume that LLEG relies on a two-photon interference scheme~\cite{Simon_MeetInTheMiddle:2003,Simon_PhotonPairSources:2007,Moehring_EntanglementSingleAtom:2007,Bernien_TwoPhotonNVcenters:2012}.
 In this scheme, single photons are entangled to communication qubits at each node and subsequently interfered, pairwise, in optical BSM modules.
 The results of such BSMs are shared among the involved nodes using classical communication.
 If a BSM is successful, the corresponding memories are assumed to be projected onto an entangled state.
-This occurs with a probability

-where \(\probcou\) is the probability of entangling a photon with a communication qubit and coupling it to a fiber optic channel after any necessary frequency conversion, \(\detefficiency\) is the quantum efficiency of the detectors used in the BSM, \(\chatten\) is the attenuation coefficient of the fiber, and we account for the fact that BSMs implemented with linear optics can only distinguish two of the four Bell states~\cite{Calsamiglia_MaximumEfficiency:2001}.

 While, in the above scheme, it is common to assume that the BSM module is located half way between \(\repeater{i}\) and \(\repeater{i+1}\), here we assume that the BSM is performed at node \(\repeater{i}\).
-This is to avoid having an extra node, albeit not with full functionality, in the network, which may cause us deviate from our objective of better adapting quantum repeaters to existing infrastructure and its node spacing.
-This approach is also known as `receiver-sender" architecture~\cite{Jones_Design:2016}.
+This is to avoid having an extra node, albeit not with full functionality, in the network, which may cause us to deviate from our objective of better adapting quantum repeaters to existing infrastructure and its node spacing.
+This approach is also known as ``receiver-sender" architecture~\cite{Jones_Design:2016}.
 For the sake of simplicity, we assume that LLEG is initiated on-demand only.
 That is, node \(\repeater{i}\) starts the procedure with a classical message sent to \(\repeater{i+1}\).
 We will then use proper timing of events to ensure synchronized interference of photons at the BSM module in node \(\repeater{i}\).